marcusoftnet/templated/ReadMe.md

 # Templated - JavaScript template strings as a view engine

 Templated is a lightweight and flexible view engine for JavaScript, leveraging template strings for dynamic content generation.
-Designed with TypeScript, it supports rendering HTML templates with embedded JavaScript.
+Designed with TypeScript, it supports rendering templates, of any type, with embedded JavaScript.

 ## Table of Contents